magronp/spectrogram-inversion/README.md

 ### Getting the pre-trained model

-To run the experiments, you will need to first estimate the spectrograms of the sources, which is done using the pytorch implementation of the [Open Unmix](https://github.com/sigsep/open-unmix-pytorch) model trained for a speech enhancement task.
+Since the experiments involve estimating the sources' magnitude spectrograms, you need to download the pytorch implementation of the Open Unmix pre-trained model available [here](https://zenodo.org/record/3786908#.X4hkeHZfg5k).

-The pre-trained model for estimating the speech and noise spectrograms is available [here](https://zenodo.org/record/3786908#.X4hkeHZfg5k).
 You should place the  `.json` and `.pth` files in the `open_unmx/` folder, and rename the `.pth` files as `speech.pth` and `noise.pth`.
+Note that you don't need to install the [Open Unmix](https://github.com/sigsep/open-unmix-pytorch) package (a simplified and adapted code is provided in this repository), but make sure to check it out ;)

 ## Reproducing the experiments

 Now that you're all set, you can run the following scripts:

-- 'test_simple.py' run all algorithms on a single noisy mixture and display the SDR over iterations.
+- `test_simple.py` runs all algorithms on a single noisy mixture and displays the SDR over iterations.

-- `validation.py` will perform a grid search over the consistency weights on the validation subset to determine its optimal value for all algorithms.
-It will also select the optimal number of iterations for each algorithm.
+- `validation.py` performs a grid search over the consistency weights on the validation subset to determine its optimal value for all algorithms.
+It also selects the optimal number of iterations for each algorithm.
-It will also reproduce Fig. 1a-1d from the paper.
+It also plots the validation results, also reproduce Fig. 1a-1d from the paper.

-- `testing.py` will run the algorithms on the test subset and display the results corresponding to Table.
+- `testing.py` runs the algorithms on the test subset and displays the results corresponding to Table.
 2 in the paper.

 ## Reference